 Situation: Lay out the situation for the interviewer, with just enough specific detail that they understand.
 To continue our example from the previous section:

 “My company offers complimentary in-office training on our software in the first month after you sign up for one of our enterprise-level packages.
-However, one time, I was informed that there was only availability for one of my two new clients to receive this in-office training within the first thirty days after signing.
+However, one time, I was informed that there was only availability for one of my two new clients to receive this in-office training within the first thirty days after signing.”

 Task: Say what your role in the story was.
 In this case, explicitly state which decision you had to make.
 For example:

-I had to decide which of my clients would get the training in the promised time period.
+“I had to decide which of my clients would get the training in the promised time period.”

 Action: What did you do to help you make your choice?
 For this question, interviewers are most interested in your decision-making process, so that should be emphasized the most.

-I wanted to know everything I could about each client so that I could try to predict which would benefit most from the earlier training.
-I looked back at my communication with both clients.
+“I wanted to know everything I could about each client so that I could try to predict which would benefit most from the earlier training.
+I looked back at our communications.
 One of the clients was a newer tech startup that rarely emailed me unless I contacted them first and didn’t ask any questions.
 Meanwhile the other client was a more established marketing agency that often contacted me with questions from their employees about how to use our software.

-Since they were both such new clients, I also set up a meeting with the account executive who’d closed each deal to get more insight.
+“Since they were both such new clients, I also set up a meeting with the account executive who’d closed each deal to get more insight.
 The AE who’d signed the tech startup said they’d been a quick and easy sale until it came time to actually sign the deal and suddenly they had a lot of questions about what was actually included in the level they’d agreed to.
 The AE had realized that their contact hadn’t been speaking with the team members who would actually be using our software until just before they signed the deal.
 Meanwhile, the AE who’d signed the marketing agency said that selling to them had been a longer process where they’d asked a lot of detailed questions along the way but by the time they agreed to sign they were enthusiastic.

-I realized that the lack of questions from the tech startup may have been because they hadn’t run into any problems, but given what had happened during the deal signing, it also could indicate that there was no firm avenue for the employees using our software to ask questions—and these employees may have been waiting for the training to get help and start using the program in earnest.
-However, the marketing agency was always passing questions along to me—indicating that they were willing and able to get their employees the answers they needed before the training took place.
+“I realized that the lack of questions from the tech startup may have been because they hadn’t run into any problems, but given what had happened during the deal signing, it also could indicate that there was no firm avenue for the employees using our software to ask questions—and these employees may have been waiting for the training to get help and start using the program in earnest.
+However, the marketing agency was always passing questions along to me—indicating that they were willing and able to get their employees the answers they needed before the training took place.”

 Result: What choice did you make and what was the outcome of your decision?
 If you have specific numbers or examples to back up how you made the right choice, be sure to include them.

-I decided that the tech startup would get the first training because I had no indication that the contact we had at that company was passing on employee inquiries.
+“I decided that the tech startup would get the first training because I had no indication that the contact we had at that company was passing along employee inquiries.
 And I knew the marketing agency’s employees were already using and getting comfortable with our software and had a way to get their questions answered in the meantime.
 I approached the marketing agency first, let them know the issue, and offered to book them the first available date in their second month.
 They appreciated how forthcoming I was.
 They’re still a client two years later—at a higher package level than their first year with us.
-The tech startup reported back that their employees loved the training and they’re also still with us, but now even more forthcoming with questions because the employees felt they connected with us at the training.
+The tech startup reported back that their employees loved the training and they’re also still with us, but now even more forthcoming with questions because the employees felt they connected with us at the training.”

 “When I first started college, I used to have difficulty making choices about what to prioritize because I tend to want to learn and do everything.
 And as a computer science major, a lot of my classes involved group projects.
 During one semester, I had two large projects that I was working on simultaneously for my cybersecurity and web development courses.
 Each project had sections to them that would have been more challenging for me and required me to learn new things, along with one or two sections that wouldn’t be as much of a time commitment for me since I’d be honing skills I already had.
 My natural urge is to try to learn something new whenever possible.
 However, that just wasn’t possible to do with both projects at once and I needed to decide which project I should volunteer to do a more challenging section of (and spend more time on) and which one I should take on a more familiar section of.

-I first checked both syllabi and found that each project was worth the same percentage of my grade and confirmed I was on track to get roughly the same grade in both classes.
+“I first checked both syllabi and found that each project was worth the same percentage of my grade and confirmed I was on track to get roughly the same grade in both classes.

-So at my first meeting with each group, I asked my teammates what aspects they were interested in and most skilled at and what else they had going.
+“So at my first meeting with each group, I asked my teammates what aspects they were interested in and most skilled at and what else they had going on.
 I found that each group had someone who could dedicate more time than I’d be able to if I chose to take on a more challenging part of the other project.
 Plus, there were group members on each team who had more experience and familiarity with the portions of the projects that were new to me and who might be able to complete them without a lot of strain.

-So I had to ask myself which project was going to be the most useful for my education and career goals, and the answer there was definitely the web development class—as you can probably tell from me applying to this job—so I took on the section of that project that I considered most challenging and that would allow me to learn something new.
+“I had to ask myself which project was going to be the most useful for my education and career goals, and the answer there was definitely the web development class—as you can probably tell from me applying to this job—so I took on the section of that project that I considered most challenging and that would allow me to learn something new.
 For my cybersecurity class, I volunteered to take on a portion of the project that was similar to things I’d done in the past.

-Both projects turned out well—we got As for both.
+“Both projects turned out well—we got As for both.
 But the knowledge I gained from the web development project really solidified my desire to focus on front-end web dev for the long term.
 I also learned that I can’t do it all and applied similar methods for prioritizing future projects, and I can now make these choices much more quickly.”